giltayar/nursery/README.md

 * `taskList`: optional array of tasks.
 A task is either a `Promise` or a function returning a `Promise`.
 * `options`: [optional] object with the following properties:
   * `retries`: the number of retries to run the loop body in case of failures.
-Default: 0
+Default: 0.
+See "Retries" section.
+  * `execution`: a function that receives a task that are async function and calls it.
+The nursery uses it to execute all tasks that are async functions.
+    The default is to call it as is, but you can use it, for example, to throttle execution.
+See "execution" section.

 * Returns:
   * If no `taskLists`: an **async** generator commonly used in `for await` loops.